EASS-HIT-PART-A-2025-CLASS-VIII/fastapi-movies/README.md

 ## 🧪 Tests

-This project includes simple **pytest** tests to verify that the main API routes work as expected.
+This project includes **pytest** tests to verify that all main API routes work as expected.
-The tests use **FastAPI’s** built-in `TestClient` to simulate real HTTP requests in memory — no server startup required.
+The tests use **FastAPI’s** built-in `TestClient` to simulate real HTTP requests entirely in memory — no server startup required.

 Run all tests with: